cechrist/cardoon/doc/adding_devices.rst

 The format of this list is one tuple per port.
 In the example above, there are two ports.
 The positive terminals are 0 and 2.
-The other terminals, 1 and 3 are (local) references.
+The other terminals, 1 and 3 are (local) port references.

 The Y/G parameters are calculated in the following functions::